olliw42/mLRS-docu/docs/MTX.md

 Step 1. is beyond the scope of this article; please consult the project's discussion channels.

 Note: An ArduPilot flight controller is assumed.
 For PX4 it needs to be tested and seen.
-INAV won't work AFAIK, as INAV is not a proper MAVLink component.
+INAV will not work AFAIK, as INAV is not a proper MAVLink component.

 ## OpenTx/mTX Radio Setup